anon-blue/anon.blue/README.txt

 Thank you!
 His social Media with photos facebook.com/treandmaryjane Snapchat: li fe1zhard143 AKA Tre Wayne AKA Tre Merritt  AKA Tre Bird He is 5'11, 135 pounds, from Alpena MI, has almost a shaved head, and has some facial hair.
-He wears gla sses off and on and is a heavy methamphetamine user.
-Could be in the Traverse Ci ty / Alandkdmddkdkdjdjdjxcndpdjdjsidjdpdarcaea(Also has a brother in Kentucky)
+He wears gla sses off and on and is a heavy methampjjjjjjkjljlkj;ljasfdasdfasdjkjkkkkjjdjfasd fjaldjsflkajsdlkfjaldjflakjdlfj  dsfjasdlfsdkfaksdjflakjsdf;lkaj;lsdfj;lk kjy)

                                    shaved head, and has some facial hair.
 He wea